 Here I is the Moment of Inertia of the object (a simple manner in which one can understand moment of inertia is to consider it to be similar to mass in Transitional KE)

 where h is the height of the object

-where k is the spring constant ( it gives how much a spring will stretch for a unit force) and L is the length of the spring.
+where k is the spring constant ( it gives how much a spring will stretch for a unit force) and L is the extension or compression of the spring from the equilibrium position.